 =SUMIF('Outgoing Stock'!$D$5:$D$16,'Main Stock'!C5,'Outgoing Stock'!$E$5:$E$16)

-Later, subtract the Outgoing Stock Quantity from Incoming Stock Quantity to get the Quantity in Stock.
+Later, subtract the Outgoing Stock Quantity from the Incoming Stock Quantity to get the Quantity in Stock.

-Here, D5 and E5 are the starting cell of Incoming Stock Quantity and Outgoing Stock Quantity respectively.
+Here, D5 and E5 are the starting cells of Incoming Stock Quantity and Outgoing Stock Quantity respectively.

 =IF(F5<=10,"Update Stock","Not Needed")

-Here, F5 is starting cell of Quantity in Stock.
+Here, F5 is the starting cell of Quantity in Stock.

 ⧬ Formula Explanation:

 In the above IF formula, the function will show “Update Stock” if the F5 is less than or equal to 10, else it will return “Not Needed”.
 I used the minimum quantity as 10, however, you can change it if you want.

 Lastly, fill up the cells of the Incoming Stock sheet.